Jurassic World (film score)

-Jurassic World: Original Motion Picture Soundtrack is the film score to Jurassic World composed by Michael Giacchino.
+Jurassic World: Original Motion Picture Soundtrack is the film score to Jurassic World composed and arranged by Michael Giacchino.
 The album was released digitally and physically on June 9, 2015 by Back Lot Music.

 Background

 Giacchino previously scored the video games Warpath: Jurassic Park and The Lost World: Jurassic Park.
 The score also includes the Jurassic Park theme by John Williams.
 Giacchino stated: "It was a really targeted approach, as to where to [include Williams' themes] and where would make the most sense and where would we most appreciate it, as fans ourselves".